openshift/runbooks/alerts/cluster-monitoring-operator/PrometheusPossibleNarrowSelectors.md

    ### Narrow selector in query

-    In this case, you should expect logs like:
+    In this case, you should expect logs like the following:

     ```text
     ... msg="selector set to explicitly match an integer, but values could be